ShudarsanRegmi/myDigiNotes/database/redis/Important_Learnings_From_leetcodeSQL50_journey.md

 - We can modify the column in our way and group by based on the modified column (Transaction-I)
 - When using GROUP BY, including a non-aggregated column that has the same values within a group won't cause an error, but it can lead to ambiguity.
 For clarity and best practice, either aggregate the column or include it in the GROUP BY clause.
 - When using UNION with individual ORDER BY clauses and LIMIT within each SELECT statement, it's necessary to wrap each SELECT part in parentheses.
 This way, the LIMIT and ORDER BY apply only to the respective SELECT queries and not to the final UNION result.
+- The query you provided has an issue due to the use of the cumwtm alias in the WHERE clause.
+In SQL, you cannot reference an alias defined in the SELECT clause in the same level of the query where it's defined.
+- Remember: Use WHERE to filter raw data before aggregation (no aliases), and use HAVING to filter aggregated results where you can reference aliases.